 About 15 million people have been killed in the Asia and Pacific regions during the Second World War, including over 11 million Chinese and nearly two million Japanese.
 The Second Sino-Japanese War has claimed at least 20 million Chinese.

-Following the defeat of the Japanese, civil war between the Guomindang and CCP resumes in China.
+Following the defeat of the Japanese, civil war between the Guomindang and the Chinese Communist Party (CCP) resumes in China.
 Mao's communists take Beijing without a fight in January 1949 and control the entire country by the end of the year.
 Chiang Kai-shek and his troops flee to the island of Taiwan and proclaim Taipei as the temporary capital of China.

 In post-war Germany, Rabe is denounced for his Nazi Party membership and arrested by the first the Russians and then the British.
-However subsequent investigations exonerate him of any wrongdoing.
+Subsequent investigations exonerate him of any wrongdoing.

-Rabe is "de-Nazified" by the Allies in June 1946 but lives in poverty.
+Rabe is "de-Nazified" by the Allies in June 1946.
+He lives in poverty.
 Monthly food parcels and money sent from grateful colleagues in China partly sustain Rabe and his family, but after the Guomindang is defeated by the communists in 1949 the deliveries stop.

 1946 - At war crime trials held in Tokyo from May 1946 until November 1948, the International Military Tribunal for the Far East convicts over 4,000 Japanese officials and military personnel.
 Of the 28 "class-A" defendants brought to trial only two, General Matsui Iwane (the commander-in-chief of the Japanese forces responsible for the Rape of Nanking) and Hirota Koki (the Japanese foreign minister at the time), are convicted for the Nanking atrocities.
 Both are sentenced to death and executed.